omer-qadir/ForecastCompare/README.md

  - Move raw data display into its own html page
  - Why does Voll tower give so many -99999 values
  - Get key free access to OWM.
 Currently it must use an appid for a free user, but OWM website states that open-source applications can get key-free access
+ - automate table generation in the html.
+Currently column names are hardwired... instead get names from tables